 This is furthered in stanza four, with the idea of lungs being presented as ‘two pale oceans’, a harmonic blend of nature and man.

-The ‘forecast of storms’ is a beautiful metaphor of the development of illness.
+The ‘forecast of storms’ is a beautiful metaphor for the development of illness.
 Sheers compares illness to ‘storms’ which brew in the bodies, medical professionals becoming meteorologists that can ‘forecast’ the oncoming sickness.

 Holding ‘up to the light’ could also be a representation of learning or of finding out the truth.
 Sheers’ grandfather, working as a doctor, would tell people about their illnesses, enlightening them.
-The ‘light’ here, physical displayed through Sheers’ grandfather holding an x-ray to the light, is a metaphor for realisation, with the patient learning of their illness.
-Sheers’ grandfather, having spent so long helping other to realise, has now realised himself that he has an incurable illness.
+The ‘light’ here, physically displayed through Sheers’ grandfather holding an x-ray to the light, is a metaphor for realization, with the patient learning of their illness.
+Sheers’ grandfather, having spent so long helping others to realize, has now realized himself that he has an incurable illness.

 Yet, the depiction of knowledge as mere ‘driftwood’ could also suggest that ultimately knowledge is pointless.
 In the end, everyone perishes, leaving behind nothing but memories in their wake.
 Personal knowledge is destroyed.
 Perhaps what is different in The Wake to other poems is that here Sheers outlines that nothing survives in the person that dies.
 Whereas in other poems he writes that memories will transcend, passing from person to person in stories and continuing on forever.
 For comparison of death and memory, good poems to look at would be ‘Marking Time’ and Keyways.

-Following stanza 5, there is a Volta which redirects the poem to explore the more tangible, the last moments Sheers has with his grandfather.
+Following stanza 5, there is a Volta that redirects the poem to explore the more tangible, the last moments Sheers has with his grandfather.

 Sheers tries to talk with his grandfather, but they both know that words don’t really matter now.
 The presentation of the ‘words are spoken into a costal wind’ whips the words away into nothing.
-Perhaps in a family which prioritises physical connection over superfluous use of words, silence is more meaningful between the men.
+Perhaps in a family that prioritizes physical connection over superfluous use of words, silence is more meaningful between the men.

 Although arguably indeed a sad poem, Sheers focuses more so on the strength his grandfather has in the face of death, holding his nerve and never cracking under the pressure.

 The ‘wake’ of a ‘great ship’ resonates with Sheers’ ideas of memory.
-Indeed, for Sheers memories are something that live on, touching the lives of those they are connected too.
+Indeed, for Sheers’ memories are something that lives on, touching the lives of those they are connected to.
 Here, Sheers is arguing that although his grandfather may be dying, his influence on the lives of those around him will continue on.
 It is a beautiful rendition of the idea of someone living on through the memories of the people that loved them.

 The huge impact of his grandfathers’ life is suggested through ‘for miles’, the wake of the ‘great ship, representing his grandfather, touching all for miles around.